NREL/EnergyPlus/design/FY2020/NFP-MultipleScheduledShades.md

 **Jason Glazer, GARD Analytics**

  - May 12, 2020
- - May 27, 2020 - added Design Document portion and remove
+ - May 29, 2020 - added Design Document portion and remove unused sections.

 ## Justification for New Feature ##